Walt Dated World

 Once Upon a Toy: Sponsored by Hasbro.

-Pooh Corner: Located near the former Summer Sands, The City and Resortwear Unlimited.
+Pooh Corner: Located near the former Summer Sands, The City and Resortwear Unlimited, this shop took over part of Disney Tails on November 24, 1997 and closed January 5, 2011.

 Summer Sands: Relocated near Arribas Brothers and Team Mickey Athletic Club.
 In 2009 it was replaced by Tren-D.